 Either way, sexting is a good thing for you to have on your radar.
 If you aren't quite sure what sexting is, let me enlighten you!
 Sexting can include anything ranging from mildly sexual text messages to nude photos sent to a cell phone.
 It's becoming all too common for teens, and is not altogether absent from the tween demographic.
 One study found that girls as young as 10 have received sext messages and girls as young as 12 have sent them.

-In the past year, I was devastated to find that two of my teen mentees were caught up in the nasty world of sexting.
+Several years ago, I was devastated to find that two of my teen mentees were caught up in the nasty world of sexting.
 One of them, a sweet home-schooled, Christian girl, actually sent a topless photo of herself to a guy.
 The other, a pastor's daughter, was graphically propositioned for sex through a text message that ended with, "I know your dad is a pastor, but this is none of his business."
 As a mom, that should make your blood boil!
 It does mine.